lp6m/yolov5s_android/convert_model/README.md

 The following process is performed in docker container.

 ## PyTorch -> ONNX
+Download the pytorch pretrained weights and export to ONNX format.
 ```sh
 cd yolov5
 ./data/scripts/download_weights.sh #modify 'python' to 'python3' if needed